jennyrrrrr/Dotify/README.md

 <img src="./screenshot3.png" alt="Screenshot of the app" height="500" />

 ## Installation & Usage
-click on shuffle to shuffle the songs.
+click on shuffle button to shuffle the songs.

 click on the song in the list, the song will show on the miniplayer.

-click on the miniplayer to see the music player screen.
+click on the miniplayer to switch to the music player screen.

+click on the back button to go back to the main screen.

 Long clicking on the song to remove the song from the list.